-City Council Study Session-November 19, 2024 (see Exhibit 5)
+City Council Study Session-November 19, 2024

-On November 19, 2024, the City Council reviewed the Moffett Boulevard Precise Plan Visioning Framework (Framework) and also provided direction on the project area boundaries.
+On November 19, 2024 (see Attachment 5-City Council Study Session Report and Attachments of November 19, 2024), the City Council reviewed the Moffett Boulevard Precise Plan Visioning Framework (Framework) and also provided direction on the project area boundaries.
 The Framework was developed based on public input received from an August 2024 public workshop and two stakeholder meetings.
 A summary of public input received is included in Attachment 3 of the November 19, 2024 City Council report.

 This Framework includes several vision themes for the area and potential strategies to implement those themes as well as Precise Plan area boundaries.
-The EPC provided a recommendation to the City Council on these materials at a Study Session on October 16, 2024 (see Exhibit 6).
+The EPC provided a recommendation to the City Council on these materials at a Study Session on October 16, 2024 (see Attachment 6-Environmental Planning Commission Study Session Report and Exhibits of October 16, 2024).

-A majority of the City Council indicated support for the draft visioning Framework with the following feedback:
+A majority of the City Council indicated support for the draft Framework with the following feedback:

-- A. Under the draft vision for "A thriving hub of economic activity...," including the following changes: - Replace the potential strategy from "Streamlining Development Requirements and Regulations" to "Clear Development Standards and Regulations." - Retain "Property Assembly Strategy" as a potential strategy. - B. Under the draft Vision for "A unique identity and destination...," make the following changes: - Replace the word "destination" with "community." - Potential strategies for "identity" should rely on building design and streetscape improvements and not through signage and wayfinding. - C. Emphasize and incorporate the following potential strategies into the draft Vision and Precise Plan process: - Retain existing small businesses (e.g., grocery store, yoga studios). - Stress the value and importance of the streetscape, including improving landscaping and providing tree canopy, and make Moffett Boulevard more walkable and bikeable. - Preserve historic resources and provide for historic markers/plaques. - Consider options for increased FAR above 1.85. - Promote potential strategies that can implement the vision (e.g., community benefit tools). - Call out the need for outdoor community gathering areas.

-- Study ways to ensure commercial can be provided and retained along Moffett Boulevard in addition to housing. - Create a comprehensive vision that is not constrained by the Housing Element deadline.
+- A. Under the draft vision for "A thriving hub of economic activity...," including the following changes: - Replace the potential strategy from "Streamlining Development Requirements and Regulations" to "Clear Development Standards and Regulations." - Retain "Property Assembly Strategy" as a potential strategy. - B. Under the draft vision for "A unique identity and destination...," make the following changes: - Replace the word "destination" with "community." - Potential strategies for "identity" should rely on building design and streetscape improvements and not through signage and wayfinding. - C. Emphasize and incorporate the following potential strategies into the draft vision and Precise Plan process: - Retain existing small businesses (e.g., grocery store, yoga studios). - Stress the value and importance of the streetscape, including improving landscaping and providing tree canopy, and make Moffett Boulevard more walkable and bikeable. - Preserve historic resources and provide for historic markers/plaques. - Consider options for increased FAR above 1.85. - Promote potential strategies that can implement the vision (e.g., community benefit tools). - Call out the need for outdoor community gathering areas. - Study ways to ensure commercial can be provided and retained along Moffett Boulevard in addition to housing. - Create a comprehensive vision that is not constrained by the Housing Element deadline.